SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/MMT Transfusion Medicine Squires.md

 immunohematology - biggest thing rbc - has surface of carbohydrates, glycoproteins, etc. antigens.
-- if person's exposed to rbcs other than their own thru preg/transfusion, small genetic variations in these can be immunologically recognizable, resulting in antibody prod
+- if person's exposed to rbcs other than their own thru preg/transfusion, small genetic variations in these can be immunologically recognizable, resulting in antibody prod agglutination or hemolysis can happen if the patient's antibodies react with the transfused antigens. we're concerend with IgG/IgM
+- agglutination - is what we test at the blood bank , this clumping
+- igM - cold reacting - strongly reactive below 25 c, and not clinically significant
+	- but a few like anti-A and anti-B to be wide thermal amplitude, most strongly at 37 C, which makes them clinical.
+	- most igM are naturally occuring and happens due to environmental stimuli; we normally have anti-A and anti-B
+	- a great complement activator, just one single pentameric igM can bind C1q but C1q needs 2 igG adjacent.
+- igG - best react at 37 degrees making them clinically significant + **exposure to foreign rbcs make it arise - unexpected antibodies**
+	- worse complement activator
+O/A/B/AB
+- all antigens on surface of red cell
+- Rh antigen - if you have it you're poz and if you don't it's neg.
+ABO
+- all based on a common precursor carbohydrate - **called a precursor substance**
+	1. add a fucose to the precursor chain which -> **h substance = which is interpreted as type O**
+	2. add N-acetylgalactosamine to H substance -> **A blood type**. if instead d-galactose is added, **b blood type**
+- AB has both the chains!
+- we inherit the specific blood group but we also acquire the naturally occurring antibodies (early in life, call them isoagglutinins.) naturally occurring ones are predominantly IgM with minor IgG component - most likely environmentally stimulated
+	- type A ppl have anti-B
+	- type  B have anti-A
+	- type O has both
+	- type AB has neither
+think of:
+- antigens in RBC - corresponds to blood type -
+	- **forward typing** - to denote test down to determine this abo antigen on the surface
+- antibodies in plasma
+	- **reverse typing- confirmatry, looking for anti-A/B/whatever in their plasma - what antibodies do you have**
+- if forward and reverse type doesn't match - ABO typing discrepancy
+	- must be resolved before emergent situations ... such as weakly expressed A/B antigens or absent blood group antibodies in the immunocompromised. inheritance -
+- O = think of as recessive
+- codominant: A and B
+- each person has 2 gene for the blood type, so blood type A can have AA or AO and so on

+weak subgroups - there's multiple variants of A
+- A1 - strong, 80% of the population
+- A2 - more weakly , might even make an antiA1 antibody
+	- some people with this can occasionally be kidney donors.

+bombay phenotype
+- recall - first step is to add fucose... to terminal galactose of precursor... **this requires functional H gene... but if this is non functional**
+	- h/h instead of H/H , no H substance is made.
+	- we cannot add anything that'll make you A or B ... happens in very rare type - Oh deonated.
+	- clinically significant anti-A, anti-B and anti-H is made, causing hemolysis = **can't get O blood!**
+	- bombay can only be transfused with another bombay person

+Rh - rhesus - protein is a big thing, along it it projects ot the external surface of the red cell
+- over 50 specific ones, some are like : always worry abou tthese.
+- D - d antigen no allele -
+	- if we have the D = Rh positive = **highly immunogenic.** we will get an antibody basically
+	- if we don't have it = Rh negative.
+- C/c - allelic antigens
+- E/e - allelic antigens

+**Rh null blood - no Rh antigens at all! no D antigen or anything else**
+- mild compensated hemolytic anemia, retiulocytosis, elevated bilirubin, stomatocytosis
+- can only be transfused with another rh null

+so many diff blood groups and rbc antigens
+- most of these will make antibodies in the 2-3% range

+pre-transfusion -
+- testing them - with ABO + Rh testing
+- antibody screen is done to make sure if they have developped an antibody to any other blood group antigen like anti-K, etc etc.
+- the antibody screens done by combing serum + screening rbcs
+	- agglutination = antibody to an antigen is present , more extensive testing Coombs reagent - antihuman globulin/AHG
+- solution of IgG antibodies, tiny little jobs. directed to FC of igG.
+- too small to agglutinate bc they are NOT IgM